 Trick or Treat!
 Halloween is fun not just because of costumes and candy, but also because of the spooky decorations.
 Even if Halloween guests – aka trick-or-treaters – never enter your home they’ll definitely see the outdoor decor of your home.

-These easy to create spooky DIY Halloween decoration ideas will impress trick-or-treaters and party guests alike.
+These easy-to-create spooky DIY Halloween decoration ideas will impress trick-or-treaters and party guests alike.

 1. Climbing Halloween Skeletons

 This climbing skeletons decoration idea is going to transform your home into a realistic haunting den and perfect to freak the neighbors out, just by some clever placements and a bit of sewing.
-You can easily make some inexpensive plastic skeletons climb your house and it can be the most frightening roof decors out there.
+You can easily make some inexpensive plastic skeletons climb your house and they can be the most frightening roof decors out there.

 This will surely make your home the talk of the town during Halloween.
 What more?
 These are easy to make as well.